 Hazard Mitigation Strategy Mitigation Action Status Priority Ranking Time- frame Jurisdictions Responsibility County Comments on Planning Mechanisms for Implementation Possible Funding 10 Severe Winter & Summer Storms Structure and Infrastructure Projects Work with rural electrical coops and municipal utilities to identify and address mitigation measures for above ground power lines that are susceptible to damage from severe storms (i.e., strengthening/burying) in order to reduce potential power outages.
 New High 2023- 2028 Steele County, Blooming Prairie, Ellendale, Medford, Owatonna Steele-Waseca Cooperative Electric in cooperation with Steele County and city municipal utilities (Owatonna P.U. and Blooming Prairie P.U.)
 The (Steele-Waseca Cooperative Electric) SWCE continues to protect the electrical distribution system by continuously doing line and pole inspections, trimming trees and vegetation that imperil power lines and inspecting underground power lines.
 SWCE will look for opportunities to protect the power distribution system by reinforcing transmission lines or burying lines underground when feasible.
 The Steele County Emergency Manager, Utilities and CAER group continue to work with the County Planning Commission and staff to modify county subdivision regulations to require burial of all new power distribution lines before any new subdivision plats will be approved, if feasible.
-Electric Coop Funding, Possible FEMA HMA funding for Infrastructure Retrofit, Rural Utility Service (RUS), and CSC funding 11 Severe Winter & Summer Storms Mitigation Preparedness and Response Support Work to improve the coverage of Doppler radar for Steele County.
+Electric Coop General Funding, Possible FEMA HMA HMPG or BRIC funding for Infrastructure Retrofit, Rural Utility Service (RUS), and CSC funding 11 Severe Winter & Summer Storms Mitigation Preparedness and Response Support Work to improve the coverage of Doppler radar for Steele County.
 Ongoing High 2023- 2028 Steele County SC Emergency Management This is an Ongoing effort of the Steele County Emergency Management Program.
 Because of the distance from the Doppler radar in Chanhassen, smaller tornadoes are difficult to identify on radar.
 SKYWARN spotters are not activated and are not used in the dark.
 Steele County residents are vulnerable to tornados at night that cannot be spotted or identified on radar.
 Steele County will continue to work to obtain more Doppler radar to cover all areas of Steele County.
-County Budget 12 Severe Winter & Summer Storms Mitigation Preparedness and Response Support Promote the use of NOAA weather radios as a key communications resource for residents, businesses, and facilities that house vulnerable populations (i.e., nursing homes, group homes, senior centers, and day care facilities).
+Steele County Budget, General Funds, and Staff Time/City Budgets, General funds, and Staff time 12 Severe Winter & Summer Storms Mitigation Preparedness and Response Support Promote the use of NOAA weather radios as a key communications resource for residents, businesses, and facilities that house vulnerable populations (i.e., nursing homes, group homes, senior centers, and day care facilities).
 Ongoing High 2023- 2028 Steele County, Blooming Prairie, Ellendale, Medford, Owatonna and Township Governments SC Emergency Management in coordination with City EM's This is a standing effort of the Steele County Emergency Management Program.
 Grant funding was used to provide NOAA All Hazard Weather Radios in Schools and Public Gathering Points in Owatonna.
 Weather Radios have been promoted through SKYWARN and anyone that purchases a NOAA Weather Radio can drop it off at the Owatonna Fire Station and SKYWARN members will program it for free to the Steele County Codes.
 Promotion of the value of NOAA weather radios is also a part of Steele County's annual participation in the NWS spring and winter Severe Weather Awareness Weeks in April and November.
-County/City Budgets
+Steele County EM Budget, General Funds, and Staff time./ City Budgets, General funds, and Staff time Possible FEMA HMA HMGP 5% Initiative Funding for NOAA Weather Radios